yogeshkharde/prime-numbers/README.md

 # prime-numbers
-Microservice responsible for returning prime numbers upto given number with a GET request
+Microservice responsible for returning prime numbers upto given number with a GET request.